Top of the page

 If you are allergic to one medicine, you may be allergic to others like it.
 For example, if you are allergic to penicillin, there is a chance that you may also be allergic to similar medicines, such as amoxicillin.

 Your doctor will diagnose a drug allergy by asking you questions about the medicines you take and about any medicines you have taken in the recent past.
 Your doctor will also ask about your past health and your symptoms.
-He or she will do a physical examination.
+Your doctor may do a physical examination.

 Inject epinephrine into the thigh muscle if you have signs of a severe allergic reaction, such as trouble breathing, having hives all over your body, or feeling faint.
 Call 911 right away.